-12.1 Amount or Extent of Take
+11.1 Amount or Extent of Take

-Dredging to be carried out during the bridge replacement project is expected to result in the capture of three shortnose sturgeon and three Atlantic sturgeon (two New York Bight DPS and one Gulf or Maine or Chesapeake Bay DPS), with the injury or mortality of one of these shortnose sturgeon and one of these Atlantic sturgeon (originating from the New York Bight, Gulf of Maine or Chesapeake Bay DPS).
-This amount of take applies for either the short span or long span bridge replacement.
+Dredging to be carried out during the bridge replacement project is expected to result in the capture of: two shortnose sturgeon and two Atlantic sturgeon (either two New York Bight DPS or one New York Bight DPS and one Gulf of Maine and Chesapeake Bay DPS or one Gulf of Maine DPS and one Chesapeake Bay DPS).
+We expect the injury or mortality of one of these shortnose sturgeon and one of these Atlantic sturgeon (originating from the New York Bight, Gulf of Maine or Chesapeake Bay DPS).

-The amount of take resulting from pile driving depends on whether the short span or long span bridge replacement is chosen.
-Because the short span option involves the installation of more piles, more sturgeon are likely to be exposed to noise that could result in effects.
-Pile driving carried out for the short span bridge option is expected to result in the injury of 70 or fewer shortnose sturgeon and 70 or fewer Atlantic sturgeon (64 New York Bight DPS, four Chesapeake Bay DPS and two Gulf of Maine DPS), with one shortnose sturgeon and one Atlantic sturgeon experiencing serious injury or mortality.
-Pile driving carried out for the long span bridge option is expected to result in the injury of 43 or fewer shortnose sturgeon and 43 or fewer Atlantic sturgeon (40 New York Bight DPS, two Chesapeake Bay DPS and one Gulf of Maine DPS), with one shortnose sturgeon and one Atlantic sturgeon experiencing serious injury or mortality.
+Pile driving carried out for the bridge replacement is expected to result in the minor injury of 41 or fewer shortnose sturgeon and 41 or fewer Atlantic sturgeon (38 New York Bight DPS, 2 Chesapeake Bay DPS and 1 Gulf of Maine DPS), with one shortnose sturgeon and one Atlantic sturgeon experiencing serious injury or mortality.
 The two Atlantic sturgeon that are likely to be seriously injured or killed during dredging and pile driving are likely to be New York Bight DPS; however it is possible that they could also originate from the Gulf of Maine or Chesapeake Bay DPS.
 As explained in the "Effects of the Action" section of the Opinion, with the exception of the one shortnose sturgeon and one Atlantic sturgeon, none of these sturgeon are expected to die, immediately or later, as a result of exposure to increased underwater noise levels resulting from pile driving.
-All other take is likely to be in the form of injury.
+All other take is likely to be in the form of minor injury.
 All injuries are anticipated to be minor and any injured individuals are expected to make a full recovery with no impact to future survival or fitness.

-As explained in the "Effects of the Action" section, effects of the bridge replacement project on shortnose and Atlantic sturgeon also include exposure to noise resulting from the installation of piles by vibration, drilling to facilitate the installation of some piles, potential exposure to contaminants, a localized increase in vessel traffic, effects to prey items, and effects of dredge disposal at HARS.
+As explained in the "Effects of the Action" section, effects of the bridge replacement project on shortnose and Atlantic sturgeon also include exposure to noise resulting from the installation of piles by vibration, drilling to facilitate the installation of some piles, potential exposure to contaminants, a localized increase in vessel traffic, effects to prey items, and effects of mitigation activities required by the NYSDEC.
 We have determined that all behavioral effects will be insignificant and discountable.
 We do not anticipate any take of shortnose sturgeon due to any of the other effects including vessel traffic and dredge disposal.